Virginia Owner-Builder Permit Guide

 Critical Restrictions

-Owner DIY Allowed: Framing, roofing, concrete, drywall, painting, tile, flooring, finish carpentry
+Owner DIY Allowed (no trade license needed): Framing, roofing, concrete and foundations, drywall, siding, insulation, painting, tile, flooring, and finish carpentry.

-License Verification: Virginia Department of Professional and Occupational Regulation - www.dpor.virginia.gov
+License Verification: Confirm any contractor or tradesman's license at the Virginia Department of Professional and Occupational Regulation — dpor.virginia.gov.

 Permit Costs